Often buyers are unclear to why they cannot handle a conveyancing procedure on their own and exactly why they need to use legal services at all.

 The following is a basic guide of what your conveyancing solicitor should do for you as a client and why it is important to seek good legal advice.

-Your solicitors work in the conveyancing process is as follows:
+Your solicitors work in the process buying or selling residential property is as follows:

 - Pre-contract searches; these are technical searches done mostly through the local authority and land registry (note; other bodies are also used).
 These searches will identify things such as the property’s boundaries and any rights the land may have the benefit of or be burdened by.